sanjana-vivek/SPECTRA/README.md

   ![WhatsApp Image 2024-04-14 at 08 37 11](https://github.com/sanjana-vivek/SPECTRA/assets/126575036/22c6ec62-966f-4bcf-9bee-cdb60ec10a86)

 <br/> <br/>
-Our dataset is limited as of now hence there has been cases of over-ffitting
+Our dataset is limited as of now hence there has been a case of over-fitting.

 ## Future developments
+- Strenghten our model and improve it's accuracy further by enlargening our dataset.
+-